Koszul pairs and applications: Almost-Koszul pairs

-In this section we introduce Koszul pairs and then we investigate their properties.
-First let us fix the terminology and the notation that we use.
-Throughout this paper $R$ will denote a semisimple ring.
+In this section we introduce almost-Koszul pairs and we investigate their basic properties.
+We start by fixing the terminology and the notation that we use.
+Throughout, $R$ will denote a semisimple ring.

 \begin{fact}[$R$-rings.]
-The category of $R$-bimodules will be denoted by $_{R}\mathfrak{M}_{R}.$ It is a monoidal category with respect to the tensor product of bimodules, that will be denoted by the symbol $\otimes $.
+The main objects that we work with are (co)unital and (co)associative (co)algebras in the tensor category of $R$-bimodules $(_{R}\mathcal{M}_{R},\ot,R)$.
+For the tensor product of two $R$-bimodules we shall always use the unadorned tensor product symbol $\otimes$.
+The unit object in $_{R}\mathcal{M}_{R}$ is $R$, regarded as a bimodule with respect to the left and right actions induced by the multiplication of $R$.